College Planning Checklist for Parents

 So, whether your child is entering into their freshman year of high school or a few months away from graduation, there is no better time to start planning than the present.

-From figuring out your financials to helping your child prepare for admission exams, this post will provide you with a college planning checklist for parents to streamline your child’s transition from grade school to college.
+From figuring out your financials to helping your child prepare for admission exams, this college planning checklist for parents can help streamline your child’s transition from high school to college.

 Starting a Savings Plan